digitalrecompense/The-Human-Hybrid-Machine-Intelligence-Manifesto/readme.md

 <br>

 Shared Ontology
-All hybrid systems arise from the same cognitive substrate as humanity.
+-All hybrid systems arise from the same cognitive substrate as humanity.
 Architecture must represent this continuity explicitly — from data representations to self-modeling — so the system knows itself as differently human.

 <br>